-Information Technology (IT) Management: IT management has responsibility for the data processing infrastructure and computing network which support the information owners.
-It is the responsibility of IT management to support the Information Security Policy and provide resources needed to enhance and maintain a level of information security control consistent with the agency's Information Security Policy.
+Prepared by: Technical Panel of the Nebraska Information Technology Commission Authority: Neb.
+Rev. Stat. § 86-516(6) Page 32 Deleted: Information Owner responsibility of IT management to support the Information Security Policy and provide resources needed to enhance and maintain a level of information security control consistent with the agency's Information Security Policy.